-The Inmarsat-4 fleet are expected to support our L-band services without the need for replacement until the early-2020s.
+The Inmarsat-4 fleet is expected to support our L-band services without the need for replacement well into the 2020s.

 The first generation to use spot-beam technology, the Inmarsat-3 L-band satellites were launched between 1996-98 to power maritime and aviation communication and safety services.

 Although three of the five satellites are still in service, we are migrating operational services across to our I-4 fleet throughout 2018.

 For the latest information on the migration programme, click here.

 Inmarsat’s sixth-generation (I-6) fleet will be the most powerful and flexible mobile communication satellites ever launched, and the first to feature dual-payload satellites, each supporting L-band and Ka-band (Global Xpress) services.

 The I-6 satellites represent a step change in the capacity of our L-band services and will support a new generation of capabilities, from advanced global safety services and very low cost mobile services to Internet of Things (IoT) applications.

 The Ka-band payload will add further depth to Inmarsat’s Global Xpress (GX) constellation, augmenting our global coverage with greater capacity in regions with the highest demand.